Article

 A Stocks & Shares ISA (Individual Savings Account) remains one of the most popular ways to invest, allowing the holder to shelter investment returns from tax each year.
-The current tax year ends on 5th April so anyone considering using their ISA allowances should not delay.
+The current tax year ends on 5th April so anyone considering using this year’s ISA allowance should not delay.

-This tax year (2024/25), you can hold up to £20,000 in one ISA or split between several of the various types; the most used being Cash ISAs and Stocks & Shares ISAs.
-Whichever type of ISA you invest in you pay no income or capital gains tax (CGT) on the returns.
+This tax year (2025/26), you can add up to £20,000 to one ISA or split the money between several of the various types; the most used being Cash ISAs and Stocks & Shares ISAs.
+Whichever type of ISA you invest in you pay no income or capital gains tax (CGT) on the returns – no matter how much they are.

-Why is this important?
+Why is the end of the tax year important?
 Well, you can’t carry over any unused allowance, so if you don’t use it before 5th April, it is lost forever.
-You get a new allowance in the new tax year, but you could have missed the opportunity to shelter more of your savings and investments from tax.
+You get a new annual ISA allowance in the new tax year, but you could have missed the opportunity to shelter more of your savings and investments from tax.

 ISA income or gains don’t need to be declared on a tax return, so they can make your affairs simpler.

-As well as being able to invest in a wide range of assets, our flexible Stocks & Shares ISA allows you to access your money at any time, so it’s suitable for a variety of saving and investing needs.
+As well as being able to invest in a wide range of assets, our flexible Stocks & Shares ISA allows you to access your money at any time (and replace it before the end of the tax year without affecting your allowance) so it’s suitable for a variety of investing needs.

 1. Leave your ISA in cash for now if you can’t decide

 If you're unsure where to invest, you can always secure this year's allowance with cash now and decide later.
 There is no charge for holding cash in our ISA.
 However, take care not to wait in cash too long.
-Interest on cash in a Stocks & Shares ISA is unlikely to be enough to keep up with increases in the cost of living, and for the longer term you stand to be better rewarded by investing.
+Interest on cash in a Stocks & Shares ISA is unlikely to significantly outpace increases in the cost of living, and for the longer term you stand to be better rewarded by investing.

 2. Consider managed investments